Liam-Tomas/sfpd_theft_project/README.md

 ## Overview

-This project represents an advanced analysis of incident data reported to the San Francisco Police Department (SFPD), focusing on creating an interactive experience for users to understand localized crime dynamics.
-This project combines a variety of different technologies, including Flask for the backend, geopandas for geospatial analysis, and interactive visualization techniques with React.

-This comprehensive approach not only visualizes but also quantifies urban crime patterns across San Francisco, providing a rich, interactive experience that combines advanced data analysis with practical, user-centric applications.
+This project represents an advanced analysis of incident data reported to the San Francisco Police Department (SFPD), focusing on creating an interactive experience for users to understand local crime dynamics.
+This comprehensive approach both visualizes and quantifies urban crime patterns across San Francisco, providing an interactive experience that combines advanced data analysis with a practical, user-centric application.

-## Key Features

 ### Technologies Used:

 - Flask (backend), React (frontend), Geopandas (geospatial analysis), MySQL, Leaflet, Chart.js, Pandas, OpenCage Geocoder, Matplotlib.

+## Key Technical Highlights

-### Geospatial Analysis :
+### Geospatial Grid Creation :

-- Python scripts generate a finely detailed geospatial grid over San Francisco.
-This grid serves as the foundation for creating the heatmap, offering insights into the spatial distribution of crime incidents.
-Using geopandas, the project leverages spatial data operations to create GeoDataFrames and calculate incident rates within each grid cell.
-A key feature of this project is its integration of geospatial analysis to create a detailed heatmap.
-This heatmap, generated through Python's GeoPandas, is dynamically displayed on an interactive map within the using Leaflet.js with React.
+- Utilizing GeoPandas, the `sf_grid.py` script generates a geospatial grid over San Francisco.
+This involves defining the city's boundaries and subdividing the area into a 100x100 grid.
+Each grid cell is uniquely identified and represents a specific geographic area.

-### Interactive Heatmap:
+### Data Processing:

-- A heatmap is dynamically overlayed over on an interactive map using Leaflet.js with React.
-Visualizes the relative rates of various crimes in SF, offering users a detailed view of crime distribution across the city.
+- In `theft_incident_probability.py`, Incident data from the SFPD is loaded and processed.
+The data, containing latitude and longitude information for each incident, is transformed into a GeoDataFrame.
+This data is then spatially joined with the geospatial grid, allowing incidents to be mapped to specific grid cells.

+### Heatmap Layer Creation in Leaflet

+- In the React front-end, the `LeafletMap.js` component uses the GeoJSON data (representing the grid and calculated crime rate) to create a heatmap layer.
+A custom color-coding function dynamically styles each grid cell based on the relative crim rate, creating a visually intuitive heatmap.
+The Leaflet map is enhanced with interactivity.
+Users can click on different areas of the heatmap to view detailed information about crime probabilities and statistics in that specific grid cell.

 ### Localized Crime Data Analysis:

-- The project introduces a feature that allows users to input their addresses, converting them to latitude and longitude coordinates.
-This information is then used to identify the nearest grid cell, providing highly localized insights into crime rates specific to that area.
-The front-end React application interfaces with this Flask API, offering users an interactive platform to input locations and receive instant risk evaluations.
+- A key feature of the project enables users to input their addresses, which are converted into geographical coordinates.
+These coordinates are used to locate the nearest grid cell in the heatmap and provides users with detailed crime rates specific to that location.

 ### Dynamic Data Presentation:

 - Utilizes Chart.js to render JSON data returned from SQL queries sourced from the Flask API, providing real-time data visualization.

-## Detailed Overview

-### Data Preparation and Initial Analysis (SQL):

-- The `sfpd_incidents.sql` script sets up the database and tables, imports data, and conducts initial analysis.
-It provides valuable insights into the nature and distribution of incidents, focusing on vehicle thefts.

-### Geospatial Grid Generation (Python):

-- The `sf_grid.py` script generates a fine-grained geospatial grid over San Francisco.
-This grid is essential for spatially mapping incident data and understanding geographic patterns.

-### Incident Probability Calculation and Visualization (Python):

-- The `theft_incident_probability.py` script calculates the probability of theft incidents in each grid cell.
-It then visualizes these probabilities, offering a clear, intuitive understanding of theft hotspots in the city.

-### Interactive Risk Calculation and Mapping (React and Flask)

-- `RiskCalc`: A React component for users to calculate vehicle break-in risk based on a San Francisco address.
-- `LeafletMap`: A React component using Leaflet for interactive visualization of theft risk across San Francisco.
-- Flask Backend: Handles geolocation and probability calculation requests from the React front-end.

 Overall, the project leverages the strengths of SQL and Python to perform a multi-faceted analysis of SFPD data.
 It not only identifies patterns in vehicle theft incidents but also provides a visual representation of these patterns across San Francisco, thereby aiding in better understanding and potentially guiding preventive measures.